How to become a foster carer

 You can find out more about the assessment process by coming along to an information event or by talking to a social worker at the enquiry stage.Fostering information events

-Contact us by filling in the online enquiry form.
-A social worker will be in touch within five working days to discuss any questions you may have and to go through our fostering criteria.
+A social worker will be in touch within three working days to discuss any questions you may have and to go through our fostering criteria.

 You may be invited to one of our open evenings where you will be able to hear more about fostering and the process of becoming a foster carer for Norfolk Fostering Service.
 You will have the opportunity to meet one of our social workers and experienced foster carers and ask any questions you may have.